VardhanB21/Smart-Lift-prototype/README.md

 This Smart Lift Prototype is an energy-efficient solution to traditional elevator systems.
 By leveraging Arduino and IR sensors, it reduces unnecessary movements, optimizing energy usage and improving operational efficiency.

 Feel free to modify the system to suit specific requirements or enhance its functionality further.
-For any questions
+For any questions or suggestions, please contact us.